 Step 4: Determine the total airflow that the dedicated outdoor air unit must deliver.
 If a centralized piece of equipment brings in outdoor air, and then delivers only outdoor air (not mixed with any recirculated air) to one or more ventilation zones, ASHRAE Standard 62.1 classifies this as a "100-percent outdoor air ventilation system."
-Accordingly, per Section 6.2.4 of ASHRAE 62.1, the system-level intake airflow (Vot) delivered by the dedicated OA unit should be the sum of the calculated zone outdoor airflows (Voz):
+Accordingly, the system-level intake airflow (Vot) delivered by the dedicated OA unit should be the sum of the calculated zone outdoor airflows (Voz):

-$$V{ot} = \Sigma V{oz}$$
+$V{ot} = \Sigma V{oz}$

-Given the zone outdoor airflow requirements (V{oz}) listed in Table 3, the dedicated OA unit in this example must deliver a total outdoor airflow of 1815 cfm (0.86 m3/s).
+Given the zone outdoor airflow requirements ( $V{oz}$ ) listed in Table 3, the dedicated OA unit in this example must deliver a total outdoor airflow of 1815 cfm (0.86 m/s).